Returning my ballot

 You can vote and return your ballot as soon as you receive it.
 Returning your ballot early allows time to correct any issues with your signature so we can count your ballot.
 You can return your ballot by mail or to a ballot drop box.

 Ballot drop boxes

-King County accessible voting centers (AVCs) are available to voters who need assistance completing their ballot.
+King County vote centers are available to voters who need assistance completing their ballot.
 Trained staff and specialized equipment are available to help voters with disabilities cast a private, independent ballot.